peplau/AI-Content-Profiler/README.md

 ### CASE 3 - Automatic profiling triggered in a Workflow

-To help automate the profiling process, you can trigger the profiling of an items via a Sitecore Workflow.
+To keep the page profiling always updated as your content changes, you can automate the profiling process with Workflows.

 The module comes with a sample workflow called **Sample AI Profiler Workflow**.
 When using this workflow, the content profiling is triggered at the **Run AI Profiler** action, after the command **"Approve and Publish"** is executed (normally by the content reviewer).